yizeyi18/ScalES/doc/refactor2020.rst

 - [ ] HSE calculation should not start with HSE w.o. exchange, this can create some instabilities.
 Instead it should start from e.g. PBE calculations (check QE's implementation)

+- [ ] Encapsulate the ScaLAPACK usages in terms of the ScaLAPACKMatrix class.

 - [ ] Release DGDFT 1.0, and write a paper reporting the performance of PWDFT for hybrid functional calculations on multi-GPUs.